 - East Triumph Arches

-- Baths, and Hostels: They were used to serve the needs of the large number of worshippers that were visiting the Sanctuary
+- Baths and Hostels: They were used to serve the needs of the large number of worshippers who were visiting the Sanctuary

 The temple of Demeter and every sacred site in Eleusis were destroyed by the Arian Christians in 396 AD, leaving only ruins and rubble.
 (Source: Eleusis Archaeological Museum).